Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Introduction

-As satellites orbiting Earth have become more frequent during the last decades \cite{mcdowell_general_2023}, the need to maintain their correct functioning has become a major concern of space agencies around the world.
-Being in space during their whole lifetime, satellite repairs are, in general, unfeasible, so failures usually lead to the termination of the mission.
-Even when a repair is possible, it tends to be very expensive, as was the case of the installation of a new camera for the Hubble telescope lens, which required an entire mission \cite{fricke_sts-61_1994}.
-This makes the capability of detecting impending failures a fundamental component of their monitoring.
+As satellites orbiting Earth have become more frequent during the last decades \cite{mcdowell_general_2023}, the need to maintain their correct functioning has become a major concern of space agencies.
+Often, satellite repairs are unfeasible, so failures usually lead to the termination of the mission.
+Even when repair is possible, it tends to be very expensive, as was the case of the installation of a new camera for the Hubble telescope lens, which required an entire mission \cite{fricke_sts-61_1994}.
+This makes the capability of detecting impending new failures a fundamental component of any satellite system.

 Among the components that can fail in a satellite, the Reaction Wheel Assemblies (RWAs) are of particular interest.
-RWAs are a fundamental component of the Attitude and Orbit Control System (AOCS) of the satellite.
+RWAs are fundamental components of the Attitude and Orbit Control System (AOCS).
 Their purpose is to exert a torque on the body of the satellite to control its attitude.
-Rather than using action-reaction principles as a Reaction Control System (RCS) does, an RWA uses angular momentum conservation to achieve greater accuracy with no propellant consumption, which is highly advantageous for star tracking and long-duration missions.
+Rather than using action--reaction principles as a Reaction Control System (RCS) does, an RWA uses angular momentum conservation to achieve greater accuracy with no propellant consumption, which is highly advantageous for star tracking and long-duration missions.

 The operating principle of RWAs is fairly simple.
-Inside the assembly, a flywheel is kept rotating permanently.
-When there is a need to rotate the satellite in one direction, the disc is accelerated in the opposite direction using an electric motor.
-Due to the conservation of angular momentum in space, this produces the desired torque in the main body of the satellite \cite{narkiewicz_generic_2020}.
+Inside the assembly, a flywheel is kept rotating permanently, see Figure~\ref{fig:rwa-diagram}.
+When there is a need to rotate the satellite in one direction, the flywheel is accelerated in the opposite direction using an electric motor.
+Due to the conservation of angular momentum, this produces the desired torque in the main body of the satellite \cite{narkiewicz_generic_2020}.

-To get complete control of the three axes of rotation of the satellite, at least 3 RWAs need to be mounted in a satellite.
-However, to achieve redundancy and some flexibility in the speed of rotation of the discs, it is common to install 4 RWAs instead \cite{brown_-flight_2012}.
+To control the three axes of rotation of the satellite, at least three RWAs need to be mounted.
+However, to achieve redundancy and flexibility in the speed of rotation of the flywheels, it is common to install four RWAs\cite{brown_-flight_2012}.